shjwudp/c4-dataset-script/README.md

 *About 62.67% of documents are filtered out in this stage.
 You can see samples of filtered documents [here](data/Chinese_Remove-Duplicated-Text_samples.jsonl).*

-## 5. Remove documents that are over self-repeating - Repetion Removal in DeepMind MassiveText
+## 5. Remove documents that are over self-repeating - Repetition Removal in DeepMind MassiveText

 Check the percentage of duplicate content in the web document, and the program will remove documents whose duplicate proportion exceeds the preset threshold.
-This function implements "Repetion Removal" as described in [Gopher](https://arxiv.org/abs/2112.11446).
+This function implements "Repetition Removal" as described in [Gopher](https://arxiv.org/abs/2112.11446).

 ```bash
 spark-submit --master ${SPARK_MASTER_ADDR} \